-On this page, find the 2014 Atlantic Hurricane Season Forecasts—plus, hurricane questions and answers, facts, and information.
+On this page, find the annual Atlantic hurricane forecast summary—plus, hurricane questions and answers, facts, and information.

-The hurricane season runs June 1 through November 30.
+The Atlantic Hurricane Season runs from June 1 through November 30.
 Forecasts cover the Atlantic Basin—the area encompassing the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

 Hurricane Facts, Questions, and Information